 - Category: Landforms

-These days we take a measurement or define a length and call it a radius or diameter for a circle, using an irrational value for the ratio between a radius (or diameter) and the circle, called PI - a Greek letter - which is 3.141592654 etc, where the fractional part has no limit or repeating cyclicity.
+These days we take a measurement or define a length and call it a radius or diameter for a circle, using an irrational value for the ratio between a radius (or diameter) and the circle's perimeter, called PI - a Greek letter - which is 3.141592654 etc, where the fractional part has no limit of non-repeating cyclicity.

 Circumferences of Ancient Circles